 It was really fun, to begin with.
 We did an event called The Art of Working Women to celebrate international women’s day.
 We celebrated working women of different backgrounds and had lots of different types of artists involved.
 From spoken word, to illustrators, photographers to textile artists.
 The artwork was incredible.

-I had been building and setting up this whole fiasco for nothing.
-It felt like people were joining and waiting for something.. a service.. a product…some guidance and I had no goals or any sort of plan set in place.
+I had been building and setting up this whole fiasco and it felt like people were joining and waiting for something.. a service.. a product…some guidance and I had no goals or any sort of plan set in place and I freaked out.

 I left my job.
 I ran away from my community.
 I ran away from the blog and the projects and during this time Anthea, who was running most of the blog, lost her job.